Fechin/reference/yaml.md

 categories:
   - Programming
 intro: |
-   This is a quick reference cheat sheet for understanding and writing in YAML.
+   This is a quick reference cheat sheet for understanding and writing YAML format configuration files.
 ---

 Getting started {.cols-3}